 - Summarize possible ways that long-acting antiretroviral agents will be administered in the future

 Who Should Attend

-This webinar is designed for clinical decision makers who are actively involved in sexually transmitted infection care and research.
+This webinar is designed for clinical decision makers who are actively involved in HIV care and research.

 This activity is also relevant for registered nurses, pharmacists, and other health professionals.

 Individual registration is required, even if you are viewing as a group, in order to receive continuing education credit or a certificate of participation.

 Registration closes on Tuesday April 6, 2021, 9:00 AM (PT).